 "I wish to thank you properly, Sister Tesana.
 You saved my life."

 "I am a holy servant.
 We aid all souls in need."
 An awkward pause elapsed.
 "You must leave before midday."

 "I will only leave if you will come with me."

 "I cannot."
 She returned to combing the barren ground.

 "You believe you can slay the dragon?
 After what you have seen?"
-There was cynicism in her tone.

 "I will kill it when it strikes tonight.
 I cannot bear–" He stopped himself.
 "I cannot allow you to suffer another attack."